EloiStree/HelloRC/README.md

 My name is Éloi Strée.
 I tried to hack flying drone toy to have fun with it.
 But it is not as easy as I through...
-But on the way of doing it , I learn to hack small RC cars.
+On the way of doing it , I learn to hack small RC cars.

 From that fact we can have fun learning with several type of workshop.